-- Move the paper clip onto the second thumbnail.
+1. Move the paper clip onto the second thumbnail.
 What happens?

-The bulb lights up. - 2.
-Move the paper clip away from the second thumbnail?
-What happens now?
-The bulb goes out. - 3.
+- 2. Move the paper clip away from the second thumbnail?
+What happens now? - 3.
 Explain why you think the paper clip and cardboard device can be called a switch.